 Numerous programs, field excursions, projects, and events have been carried out by the chapter over the years, with a main focus toward education of ourselves and the community regarding the promotion of Florida's native flora.
 We have participated in Flower Shows, Earth Day Events, Plant sales and auctions, native plant installations in public areas, field trips to native areas and landscape tours.
 Guest lecture programs have ranged from, "How To Build Compost" and "How to remove exotic pest plants", "Butterfly Gardening with Natives" and "Taxonomy of Plants".
 The Annual FNPS state Conference attendance has been most stimulating to attending members.
-The local Pawpaw Chapter was the proud host of the 2006 FNPS Conference.
-The Pawpaw Chapter currently has about 100 members from Volusia and Flagler Counties.
+The local Pawpaw Chapter was the proud host of the 2006 & 2016 FNPS Conferences.
+The Pawpaw Chapter currently has over 130 members from Volusia and Flagler Counties.

 Pawpaw Chapter by-laws (as amended and approved Jan 2018).